noamzilo/JustGptIt/ai_help/ai_gcp_state.md

 # GCP State Summary

-- Project ID: academic-veld-436919-g0
+- Project ID: saved in the backend/.secrets as GCP_PROJECT_ID
 - Project Name: personal-website-backend
 - Region: us-central1
-- Service Account: personal-website-deployer@academic-veld-436919-g0.iam.gserviceaccount.com
-- Service Account Key File: /home/noams/src/personal_site/backend/creds/gcp-sa-key.json
-- Service Account Key File, encoded as base64: /home/noams/src/personal_site/backend/creds/gcp-sa-key.json.base64
 - Container Registry: gcr.io/academic-veld-436919-g0
-- Docker Image: personal-website-backend:latest
-- Full Image Path: gcr.io/academic-veld-436919-g0/personal-website-backend:latest
 - Cloud Run Service Name: personal-website-backend
 - Cloud Run Configuration:
   - Platform: managed
   - Allow unauthenticated invocations
 - Storage Bucket: gs://test-bucket-19044/

+- Project ID: academic-veld-436919-g0
+- Region: us-central1
+- Service accounts
+  - personal-website-deployer - For running deploy.yaml, either in Github Actions or using act locally
-- Service Account Roles:
+    - Service Account Key File, encoded as base64: is saved in the backend/.secrets as GCP_SA_KEY
-  - Storage Admin
-  - Artifact Registry Writer

-Note: The Cloud Run deployment encountered an error and needs to be resolved.
-Likely the docker fails on local as well.
+  - personal-website-cloud-run - For running the container itself without needing permissions to reside in docker images or be passed in, using Application Default Credentials (ADC).
+  - personal-website-deployer is configured to impersonate personal-website-cloud-run at build time for permissions.